 Jess, a Yoga District teacher, explores the ancient tradition of Ashtanga Yoga and how it does not need to be an intimidating practice.

-Feel free to attend one of our Ashtanga inspired classes (listed in post) and Jess’s upcoming workshop:
+Feel free to attend one of our Ashtanga inspired classes or any upcoming workshop.

 Welcome to our new series!
 Each month we will be highlighting a different yoga pose.